Manuel de la Cámara: Later career

 After returning from his abortive voyage to the Philippines and the dissolution of the 2nd Squadron, Cámara resumed his command of the Reserve Squadron.
 It was renamed the Instructional Squadron in January 1899, and as its commander he became chief of training ships for naval cadets, making voyages in the waters of the Iberian Peninsula and to the Canary Islands.
 In 1901, he took up duties as captain general of the Department of Ferrol, and in 1902 he became aide-de-camp to King Alfonso XIII, in which capacity he met King Carlos I of Portugal at the border with Portugal and escorted him to Madrid.
 In May 1903 he was promoted to vicealmirante (vice admiral) and appointed president of the Merchant Marine Board.

-During his career, Cámara twice served as Director of Materiel at the Spanish Ministry of Marine.
+During his career, Cámara twice served as Director of Materiel at the Spanish Ministry of the Navy.

 In August 1903, at his own request, Cámara was transferred to the reserve list and retired from the navy.
 The Spanish Navy changed its rank structure on 10 January 1912, with senior ranks each increasing by one grade.
 Thus in retirement Cámara′s rank became almirante (admiral) on that date.